DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 Void Mana is a potent but dangerous type of Mana:
 - Void Mana can take any transition.
 - Mana further in the Casting Queue than a Void Mana cannot be consumed for Skills.
-- Ending a turn on an accepting tile with a Void Mana channelled instantly causes a Misfire.
+- Misfires with cause an additional Stress per Void Mana channelled/accumulated.
-- Misfires with a Void Mana channelled cause an additional Stress.
+- Void damage bypasses Block and Ward.
-- Unless specified otherwise, all enemies are Vulnerable to Void damage.
+- Void damage ignores Resistances and Vulnerabilities.

 ## Accumulation